Seasons at Prince Creek West

 Prince Creek began in 2004 and wrapped up in 2017.
 Residences include town homes and single family homes.
 Seasons has only the latter, with 460 properties in 10 different floor plans.
 Architectural styles include modern Craftsman and bungalow.
 Most homes have a cute front porch, a recessed entryway and an exterior with low maintenance, colored vinyl siding.
 An attached, two car garage is included with each residence, and yards, while not large, are nicely landscaped.
 Streets are tree-lined and peaceful.

-Prices start in the mid-$400,000s.
-The HOA fee is in the mid-$400s per month, but please check with a Realtor to verify these prices as they may change.
+Prices start in the high-$300,000s.
+The HOA fee is in the $300s to $400s per month depending on the home, but please check with a Realtor to verify these prices as they may change.

 Seasons has its own clubhouse, an impressive 29,000 square foot building with a sports complex, an art studio, game rooms and more.
 A lifestyle director ensures that residents have plenty of events to keep them active and busy.